Ad Noctum: Chapter 7

 “Let’s say, for the sake of argument, I did.
 What would you like to do with it?”
 Rush asked him politely.

-“Cut you free,” Volker replied, giving Telford a hard look.
+“Cut you free.”
+Volker gave Telford a hard look.

 “Interesting,” Rush said.
 “It seems Dr. Volker doesn’t care to participate in Casual Friday Torture.
-Not sure he’s going to fit very well into the workplace culture you’re building here, David.”
-He looked back at Volker.
-“I appreciate the sentiment, but, for the record, I suspect Colonel Telford is correct regarding the effects of that dust.”
+Not sure he’s a good fit for the workplace culture you’ve built, David.”
+Rush studied Volker, then said, “I appreciate the sentiment, but, for the record, I suspect Colonel Telford is correct regarding the effects of that dust.”
 He glanced at Telford.
 “Maybe you should zip tie Dale, as well?”

 “What?”
 Volker said.
 “No!
 I swear to god, man.
 Every time with you.”

-“No one’s zip tying Dale,” Telford sighed, coming back into a seated position.
+“No one’s zip tying Dale.”
+Telford sighed, got his feet under him, and sat cross-legged on the floor.
 “Nick,” he said, sounding defeated.
 “What happened on Altera?
-Will you just fucking tell me?”
+Will you just tell me?”

 Altera?
 That didn’t sound like a Goa’uld word to Volker.
 It sounded Ancient.
 It sounded like a place.
 And more than that.
-There was something in the name itself that seemed to stick in Volker’s mind.
+There was something in the name itself that rang like a silent chime in Volker’s mind.
 Like there was more to hear in the word than just the sound of it.

-“I told you,” Rush said, exhausted, leaning his head back against the wall.
+“I told you.”
+Rush, exhausted, tipped his head back against the wall.
 “I proved the Riemann Hypothesis.”

 “Shut up,” Volker said.
 “You did not.”

 “I did,” Rush smirked.
-“All nontrivial zeroes of the analytical configuration of the Riemann zeta function have a real part of—” Rush broke off, looking at the pair of them expectantly, like he was leading a senior seminar.
+“All nontrivial zeroes of the analytical continuation of the Riemann zeta function have a real part of—” Rush broke off expectantly, like he was leading a senior seminar.

 Silence.